 Installing the ITM SNC application The ITM SNC application file set will load BaseWorX, Java, and the SNC application.
 The following procedure is used to install the ITM SNC application.

+The procedure for installing ITM SNC involves two major steps.
+The first step is to install the entire application.
+The second step is to configure the application for SNC.
+Both steps involve the use of the installSnc script.
+For the first step, you select option #3.
+For the second step, you select option #4.
+After the first step but prior to the second step, you must manually modify EMSTYPE from "SNMS" to "SNC" in /snc/etc/sncSetup file.

 Procedure: Installing ITM SNC Application

-1. Log in as snc and su to root
+- 1. Log in as snc and su to root

-2. Put in the ITM SNC application CD
+- 2. Put in the ITM SNC application CD

-Mount the SNC application CD (use ioscan -fn to find the cd device location)
+- Mount the SNC application CD (use ioscan -fn to find the cd device location)

-3. Enter the following commands:
+- 3. Enter the following commands:

-■ pfs_mountd -v &
+- pfs_mountd -v &

-■ pfsd &
+- pfsd &

-pfs_mount -o xlat=unix /dev/dsk/ /SD_CDROM
+- pfs_mount -o xlat=unix /dev/dsk/ /SD_CDROM

-(=the device location)
+- 4. Enter the following command to load the snc software: - If using DAT tape

-4. /tmp/loadSnc
+/tmp/loadSnc

-If using CD ROM edit /dev/rmt/0m to /SD_CDROM
+- If using CD ROM DISK

+- # vi /tmp/loadSnc

+Change /dev/rmt/0m to /SD_CDROM

+/tmp/loadSnc

 The following is the contents of the loadSnc script:

-swinstall -v -s /dev/rmt/0m -x mount_all_filesystems=false -x reinstall=true SNC-2000.snc-install
+swinstall -v -s /dev/rmt/Om -x mount_all_filesystems=false -x reinstall=true SNC-2000.snc-install

-5. At the # prompt run installSnc

-Choose #3 Install/upgrade ITM Software
+- 5. At the # prompt run installSnc - Choose #3 Install/upgrade ITM Software

-System prompts for DB Conversion (Y/N)
+- System prompts for DB Conversion (Y/N)

-Prompt: tape or CDROM
+- Prompt: tape or CDROM

-Load SNC application Yes
+- Load SNC application Yes

-Informix database configuration
+- Informix database configuration

-SONET Directory Services locally YES (if SNMS is going to be DSA)
+- SONET Directory Services locally YES (if SNC is going to be DSA)

-NE protocols (Default=7 CMISE, OSI, X.25)
+- NE protocols (Default=7 CMISE, OSI, X.25)

-OSI configuration (Lancard, NSAP, Redundant)
+- OSI configuration (Lancard, NSAP, Redundant)

-ATOS license
+- ATOS license

-Dib Information
+- Dib Information

-NSAP Address
+- NSAP Address

 - CMISE protocol setup (if CMISE selected)

 - EMS name

 - 6. Exit all the way out to the login prompt and then login as snc.